The correct alloy for you

 Sapa Extrusions, North America’s leading supplier of extrusion profiles, has an extraordinary capacity for producing all standard and custom aluminum extrusion alloys and tempers, shapes and sizes, by both direct and indirect extrusion, through our nationwide network of production and supply facilities.

 Uses of Aluminum Extrusions

 Aluminum extrusion transforms aluminum alloy into an extraordinary variety of products for consumer and industrial markets.
-Aluminum extrusions have many uses in the electronics, aerospace, automotive, mass transit, bridge decking, telecommunications, solar/renewable energy industries, and more.
+Aluminum extrusions have many uses in the electronics, automotive, mass transit, bridge decking, telecommunications, solar/renewable energy industries, and more.